 - ALTERNATIVES: You can add cinnamon, walnuts or orange zest to the flour mix for a bit of freshness.
 Serve it warm with a scoop of vanilla ice cream, delicious!
 Or if you dare, with some dulce de leche.
 No words to describe how good it is!

-- STORAGE: You can store it in the fridge for up to 3 days.
+- STORAGE: Store it in an air-tight container in the fridge for up to 3 days.

 - Serving Size: 92 g